onedesign/stations-bot/README.md

   * Set `DATABASE_URL` according to your DB setup defined in step 2
   * If you're running the Station to Station API locally, set `STATION_TO_STATION_URL` to your localhost, else set it to `https://api.stationtostationapp.com`
   * You'll need a token to access the Station to Station API if it's not running locally.
 Contact @thelowlypeon for a token, or check the Heroku stations-bot settings for the production token
+4. Run using the command `rackup`, or, if you need to define a port, eg 1234, `rackup -p 1234`

 ## Testing